 DON’T MISS: The Best Journals for Your Mental Health

-The OCD Issue: Violent or Disturbing Intrusive Thoughts
+The OCD Issue: Violent, Disturbing, or Sexually Inappropriate Intrusive Thoughts

 Try to… Let the Intrusive Thoughts Pass